 |Tom Hemingway, WUOM-Radio

 Hemingway began broadcasting for the university's radio station in 1962 and took on the football announcing duties in 1974.
 His regular season and Rose Bowl reporting, has reached every corner of the state on the WUOM network that sometimes includes 30 stations.
 Hemingway as lo broadcast Michigan basketball and baseball and has been the Play-by-play announcer for the Detroit Pistons on WJR.
 Hemingway continues as play-by-play coverage for WUOM.

 |Jack Moss, Kalamazoo Gazette

 Moss joined the Gazette staff in 1948 and immediately began covering the Wolverines.
 The first game he covered was a 0-0 tie with Northwestern.
 His regular beat has included not only U of M, but Western Michigan, Michigan State and Notre Dame as well as high school sports.
 Moss became sports editor in 1967.

 New York native Doyle spent 25 years as a color announcer for UM football after a stint as a broadcaster for Notre Dame.
 He also hosted a popular afternoon sports show on WWJ.

 |Bill Fleming, WUOM, WWJ, ABC

 A 1949 graduate of the U of M, Fleming got his start in broadcasting at WUOM in 1949 for a salary of $100 a month.
 He joined the staff of WWJ radio in 1953 and broadcast Wolverine games through the 1959 season.
 He became a regional broadcaster for ABC television's NCAA football coverage and also did work for Wide World of Sports and covered major golf tournaments.
-He has also been the voice of many Michigan and Big Ten highlight films.
+He was also the voice of many Michigan and Big Ten highlight films.